-Our Junior School community is committed to safeguarding the children who are entrusted into our care, and visitors often comment on the high quality of relationships between our staff and pupils.
+Our Junior School Governors and staff are committed to safeguarding and promoting the welfare of all the children who are entrusted into our care, and visitors often comment on the high quality of relationships between our staff and pupils.

 - Safeguarding Team